Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Set up an advanced version of RHH PR#2909 for GEN6+ XP SHARE
 - Added the mints functionnality based on Ghoulslash's implementation & Merrp's algorithm to change personnality to obtain the correct nature
 - Herb shop in Lavaridge sells every mint
+- Added Evie&Ivy from inclement emerald
+- TMs in OW are in a yellow ball, megastones glitter
+- Move relearner can teach moves from pre-evos
 - More to be added

 ## TODO